Board of Advisors

 Oran Teater has been a financial advisor in Bend for the past 29 years, and is currently the Branch Manager and a Registered Investment Advisor with Raymond James Financial Services.
 Prior to entering the investment business in the early 1980s, he owned and operated a nationally franchised personnel agency.
 Oran, a fourth generation Oregonian, has lived in Bend since 1971, following his great-grandparents who immigrated to the area in the late 1800s.
 He has held leadership positions within many community organizations in Central Oregon, serving as president of the Bend Chamber of Commerce, a founding member of Economic Development for Central Oregon (EDCO), chair of the Growing Tree Children’s Center and president of the Greater Bend Rotary Club.
 He was elected to the Bend City Council in 1996 and again in 2000, and served as Mayor from 2002 to 2004.
 In January 2009, he was appointed again to the City Council to replace Councilor Chris Telfer who was leaving the Council to begin her first term in the Oregon Senate.
 At the state level, Oran has served on the Governor’s Council of Economic Advisors since 1999.
 He holds a degree in business from Southern Oregon University, is married to Janie, a teacher in the Bend LaPine School District.
 Son Kyle is a financial analyst for the Boeing Company in Seattle.

-John Rexford has worked with Bend-La Pine schools since 1989.
-He spent four years in the private sector prior to entering public school business management in 1985.
-He served as business manager at the Winston-Dillard and Glide School Districts before joining Bend-La Pine.
-Rexford has also worked as a consultant and facilitator since 1996.
-He completed a Bachelor of Science degree in business at Oregon State University and earned an MBA from Portland State University.
+Mr. Rexford has served as Superintendent for the High Desert Education Service since 2012.
+He previously worked with Bend-La Pine Schools for 23 years, most recently as Deputy Superintendent.
+He spent four years in the private sector prior to entering Oregon public school business management in 1985.
+He completed a BS in business at Oregon State University and earned an MBA from Portland State University.
 His Educational Administration credentials were earned at the University of Oregon.
-Rexford has served as a director in the Oregon Association of School Business Officials and on the executive board of the Oregon School Facilities Management Association.
-He currently serves on the Board of Trustees for the Statewide Schools’ Property and Casualty Insurance Trust.
-He has led planning efforts resulting in four successful bond issues to build 13 new schools over the past decade and a half.
-Rexford has written and spoken on topics ranging from effective meetings to long-range school planning.
-He and his wife of 29 years, Sharon, have two adult daughters.
+Mr. Rexford has served in the past as a director in the Oregon Association of School Business Officials, the Executive Board of the Oregon School Facilities Management Association, and currently serves as a trustee on the PACE school risk pool.
+He led planning efforts in Bend resulting in four successful bond issues to build 13 new schools during his tenure there.
+John has written and spoken on wide-range of topics, including effective meetings, successful communications, and long-range school planning.
+His wife, Sharon is a high school math teacher, and they have two adult daughters, one son-in-law and a one grandchild.v

 Laura Craska Cooper